Skatteetaten/aurora/docs/documentation/aurora-config.md

 ### Notifications

+Get notification messages when an application or environment/namespace has been deployed.

+#### Mattermost

-Today we have an integration with mattermost for notification messages when an application or env has been deployed.
-In order to use this feature one has to use the channelId, which is not the same as the channel name.
+In order to use this feature
+one has to use the channelId, which is not the same as the channel name.
 The channelId can be retrieved by going to a channel, then hitting view info in the channel header.
 At the bottom of the dialog box you will find a greyed out channel id.